Complete 48-Point Home Inspection Checklist

 - Grass/Trees/Shrubbery: What condition are they in?
 Will you need to invest heavily in landscaping once you move in?

-Work With A Licensed Real Estate Agent Who Can Walk You Through A Home Inspection Checklist
+Work With a Realtor Who Can Walk You Through A Home Inspection Checklist

-At SimpleShowing, our licensed agents can help you identify common issues early, walk you through the entire home buying process and give you $5,000 on average towards your closing costs.
+At SimpleShowing, a licensed real estate agent can help you identify common issues early, walk you through the entire home buying process and give you a commission refund that helps you pay for repairs or closing costs.